objcio/articles/2014-12-10-debugging-checklist.md

 Another common source of bugs that are hard to find is when there are settings that differ between builds.
 For example, sometimes optimizations that happen in the compiler could cause bugs in production builds that never show up during debugging.
 This is relatively uncommon, although there are reports of this happening with the the current Swift releases.

 Another source of bugs is where certain variables or macros are defined differently.
 For example, some code might be commented out during development.
-We had an instance where we where writing incorrect (crashing) analytics code, but during development we turned off analytics, so we never saw these crashes when developing the app.
+We had an instance where we were writing incorrect (crashing) analytics code, but during development we turned off analytics, so we never saw these crashes when developing the app.

 These kinds of bugs can be hard to detect during development.
 As such, you should always thoroughly test the release build of your app.
 Of course, it's even better if someone else (e.g. a QA department) can test it.